 There is also a timer setting to let it run continuously.
-Our previous home had a switch with the different timer settings you could push, but there was no option to have it run continuously.
-Ocassionly you want to be able to do this, so I found this a great feature.
+Our previous home had a switch with different timer settings you could push, but there was no option to run continuously.
+Occasionally you want to be able to do this, so I found this a great feature.

 The Matching Lutron Digital Switch

-This particular bathroom fan was inside a toilet "closet."
+This particular bathroom fan timer switch was inside a toilet "closet."
 It's a tiny room with a door, inside of our larger master bathroom.

 As a result, the fan also had a built-in LED light for the room itself.
 The bulb was controlled separately from the fan, so I had to decide whether to replace both switches or find a new combo plate.
 I chose to replace the light switch also.
 Of course, it had to be a digital switch from Lutron, as well.

 Lutron has different styles of switches and plates.
 It can be somewhat confusing to understand all of their different naming conventions.
-The countdown timer switch I selected was Maestro, so the matching light switch needed to be a Maestro style also.
+The countdown timer switch I selected was Maestro, so the matching light switch needed to be a Maestro style.

 The product details show, "Tap once to turn lights on/off."
 That's what it does, and ALL it does.
 It's also all that I needed.